"Frascati is a paradise" J. W. Goethe - Italian Journey - September 12, 1787

 In 1693 Carlo Fontana was commissioned the enlargement of an existing Jesuit church.
 His project however was too expensive and the construction of the new building was postponed.
 The church was eventually enlarged on the basis of a project by Father Gregorio Castrichini.
 Similar to il Gesù in Rome and other Jesuit churches throughout the world (see that at Valletta, Malta), the façade was embellished with the head of a cherub.

+The Jesuit church replaced a previous one which was founded by Lucrezia Della Rovere, niece of Pope Julius II.
 In line with the Jesuit tradtion of sumptuously decorating their churches, the interior of Chiesa del Gesù has many rich altars and statues.
 A large bequest from Olimpia Aldobrandini, the last of her family, paid for the renovation of the church.

 In 1685 Father Andrea Pozzo painted an illusory dome at S. Ignazio in Rome.
 It was meant to be replaced by an actual dome, but it met with such an appreciation that it became a permanent feature of the church.
 Father Pozzo was asked to paint the ceiling and the apse of the Jesuit church at Frascati.
 Because at the time he was busy with the decoration of Jesuitenkirche in Vienna, the execution of the paintings at Frascati was entrusted to Antonio Colli, one of his assistants (other examples of illusory paintings can be seen in a page on Baroque Ceilings).